ethersync/ethersync/book/src/workarounds.md

 Ethersync currently only supports sharing a single project directory per daemon.
 If you want to sync more than one project, you can do so by starting a second daemon.
 The trick is to use a different socket for the editors to connect to.

-1. When starting the second daemon, use the `--socket-path` option, like this:
+1. When starting the second daemon, use the `--socket-name` option, like this:

     ```bash
-    ethersync daemon --socket-path /tmp/ethersync2
+    ethersync join --socket-name ethersync2
     ```

 2. Before opening a file in the second project directory, set the `ETHERSYNC_SOCKET` environment variable to the correct path, like this:

     ```bash
-    export ETHERSYNC_SOCKET=/tmp/ethersync2
+    export ETHERSYNC_SOCKET=ethersync2
     ```

+It can be convenient to set this environment variable using [direnv](https://direnv.net).
+The `ethersync` commands will all observe it.

 ## Restarting the daemon requires restarting the editor